-Other Significant Activities in Fiscal Year 2020
+Other Significant Activities in Fiscal Year 2021 and 2022

-During fiscal year 2020, NWCSB continued to review and adjust its operations.
-Work with the Managed Care Organizations and getting Medicaid billing in timely and accurately was a main focus along with the COVID19 pandemic.
+During fiscal year 2021, NWCSB continued to work on getting Medicaid billings in timely and accurately.
 NWCSB continuously reviewed regulatory changes related to COVID19 to ensure operations were running effectively.
-Fiscal Year 2021 will continue to be a year of change that will impact operations for NWCSB.
-With the continuation of COVID19, NWCSB will work diligently to carefully plan and implement needed changes in order to operate at a high level.
+Fiscal year 2022 will continue to be a year of change that will impact operations.
+NWCSB will work diligently to carefully plan and implement any needed changes in order to continue operating at a high level.